Merrimu

 Merrimu Precinct Structure Plan

 The Victorian Planning Authority (VPA) is working with Moorabool Shire Council to prepare a Precinct Structure Plan (PSP) and Development Contributions Plan (DCP).
-The precinct will deliver housing, community centres, health and education facilities, utilities, employment opportunities, local parks, roads and drainage.
+The precinct will deliver housing, community and education facilities, a retail centre with local employment opportunities, along with a series of local parks, roads and a drainage network to support the future community.

 Disclaimer